vibbits/training-material/topics/protein-structure-analysis/tutorials/explore-pdb/tutorial.md

 ![Blastpdb.png](../../images/blastpdb.png "BLAST")

-**TODO Section below: Advanced search has changed.
-Adjust this.**

 > ### {% icon hands_on %} Hands-on: BLAST search for PDB structure
 >
 > 1. Go to the Advanced Search section
-> 2. Please select 'Sequence BLAST/PSI-BLAST' in the Query type drop down.
->    This method allows you to change some parameters for the search.
+> 2. Open the Sequence section in the Query Builder.
+This method allows you to change some parameters for the search.
 > 3. Copy and paste the sequence in the ''Sequence'' field
-> 4. Press ''Submit query''.
+> 4. Press Enter or click on the Search Icon in the bottom corner.
 > 5. You should see the same structures popping up as you saw in the UniProt page of DnaK.
 {: .hands_on}